Home » Great Lakes States Directory » Michigan Military History

 For histories of the Civil War, see also on this site: Civil War in America

-History of the Twenty-fourth Michigan of the Iron Brigade – Michigan Military
+History of the Twenty-fourth Michigan of the Iron Brigade – Michigan in the Civil War

 Curtis, O. B.